CheckiO/EoC-battle/README.md

 	    tower_client.when_im_idle(search_next_target)
 	tower_client.when_enemy_in_range(unit_in_firing_range)

-*verification/envs/python_3/main.py* script that is using to launch a Python client code.
+*verification/envs/python_3/main.py* is a script used to launch a Python client code.

-*verification/envs/python_3/battle/commander.py* module that is using in strategy.
+*verification/envs/python_3/battle/commander.py* is a module that is used in a strategy.

-*verification/envs/python_3/battle/commander.py Client* is a base class that is using in users code.
-It contains all of the commands that can be used
+*verification/envs/python_3/battle/commander.py Client* is a base class that is used in the user’s code.
+It contains all of the commands that can be used.

-*verification/envs/python_3/battle/main.py PlayerRefereeClient* Client has an attribute self.CLIENT - it is an object of PlayerRefereeClient.
-This object is using for sending and receiving commands from referee.
+*verification/envs/python_3/battle/main.py PlayerRefereeClient* Client has an attribute self.CLIENT - it’s an object of PlayerRefereeClient.
+This object is used for sending and receiving commands from the referee.

-(One important point about dialog between client and referee - **Every request should have a response**.)
+(One important point about the dialog between the client and referee - **Every request should have a response**.)

-As you can see PlayerRefereeClient has all of the commands we have described in referee section set_action, send_command, subscribe.
-Those methods are translated into Client object with methods "do", "command" and "when" (why they were renamed?
-I don't know, but I'm sure it should be a reason for that).
+As you can see PlayerRefereeClient has all of the commands we’ve described in the section about the referee: set_action, send_command, and subscribe.
+Those methods are translated into the Client object with methods "do", "command" and "when".
+(Why have they been renamed?
+I don't know, but I'm sure there's a reason for that.)

 On top of that Client has a set of methods that starts with `ask_` .
-Those methods are using for extracting specific information from env_data and my_data (information that is passed to script with every event and run)
+Those methods are used for the extraction of specific information from env_data and my_data (the information that is passed to the script after every event and run).

-Client also has two methods set_opts and get_opt.
-When user assign a strategy to a craft or a building.
-Extra options can be added.
-That allows user to customize their strategies by simply using extra options.
+Client also has two methods: set_opts and get_opt.
+When a user assigns a strategy to a craft or a building, the extra options can be added.
+That allows users to customize their strategies by simply using the extra options.

 Now the defence source code looks pretty straight forward.
-At the very beginning we subscribe on "when_enemy_in_range" then attack enemy by it's ID, then subscribe on "idle" event.
+At the very beginning we subscribe to "when_enemy_in_range", then attack the enemy by it's ID, and after that subscribe to an "idle" event.

 ### Crafts and defPlatform.

-Every building with code starts as a separate client *verification/envs/python_3/main.py* but some buildings can generate generate units and those units can have their own commands and their own events.
-System doesn't use indiviual script for each unit but use the same script.
+Every building with code starts as a separate client *verification/envs/python_3/main.py*, but some buildings can generate units and those units can have their own commands and events.
+The system doesn't use an individual script for each unit, it uses the same one.
 It allows you to control your units as a group.

-Let's check craft code.
+Let's check the craft code.

 	from battle import commander
 	craft_client = commander.CraftClient()